Cholera Vaccines

 Cholera vaccines are FDA-approved and available in various countries.

-The U.S. Food and Drug Administration (FDA), the European Medicine Agency (EMA), the World Health Organization (WHO), and the U.K. NHS recommend oral cholera vaccines (OCV) for travelers visiting countries that are undergoing outbreaks.
-As of March 2025, the World Health Organization (WHO) has prequalified Dukoral®, Shanchol™, Euvichol®, and Euvichol-S OCVs.
+The U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), the World Health Organization (WHO), and the U.K. National Health Service (NHS) recommend oral cholera vaccines (OCVs) for travelers visiting countries experiencing outbreaks.
+As of April 23, 2025, the World Health Organization (WHO) has prequalified Dukoral®, Shanchol™, Euvichol®, and Euvichol-S OCVs.
 In January 2025, the WHO stated OCV production had reached 6.2 million doses.

 The WHO says that all OCVs require two vaccine doses for complete protection for up to three years, while a single dose provides short-term protection.
 GAVI says that in the current cholera outbreak, only one OCV dose course has been implemented in reactive vaccination campaigns.
 The U.K. The Health Security Agency published an updated cholera vaccination guidance (chapter 14) in August 2024.

-In 2025, cholera vaccination is not generally recommended because most international travelers do not visit cholera outbreaks.
+As of April 2025, cholera vaccination is not generally recommended, as most international travelers do not typically visit areas affected by cholera outbreaks.

 Dukoral® is administered with a buffer solution that requires 150 ml of clean water for adults.
-It can be given to all individuals over the age of 2.
+It can be administered to all individuals aged two and above.

 HILLCHOL® (BBV131) is a novel single-strain OCV developed by Bharat Biotech International Limited under Hilleman Laboratories license and funded by Merck and Wellcome Trust.
-It is a two-dose vaccine that BBIL says needs to be orally administered on Day 0 and Day 14.
+It is a two-dose vaccine that BBIL states needs to be administered orally on Day 0 and Day 14.
 HILLCHOL® is suitable for individuals over one year old and is presented in a mono-multidose format.

 Cholera Vaccine Supply

 The International Coordinating Group (ICG) on Vaccine Provision has managed and coordinated the provision of OCV supplies and vaccines since 2013.
-Since the ICG's establishment in 1997, the WHO, UNICEF, and Médecins sans Frontières have facilitated over 73 million doses of OCV for 23 countries.
-The OCV vaccine dashboard was updated for February 2025.
-The WHO stated OCV production was high in December 2024 at 5.5 million doses, thanks to a simplified formulation and production process introduced and prequalified in 2024.
+Since the ICG's establishment in 1997, the WHO, UNICEF, and Médecins sans Frontières have facilitated the distribution of over 73 million doses of OCV to 23 countries.
+The OCV vaccine dashboard was updated for April 2025.
+In March 2025, the average stockpile of Oral Cholera Vaccine stabilized at 5.2 million doses, the fourth consecutive month above five million.
 The WHO noted that the increased OCV production has yet to meet growing global needs as demand exceeds supply.

 Cholera Outbreaks